kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 it didn't launch the game or know when things worked, so I needed to go back and forth to fix things and paste error messages, which added a lot of ovehread.

+#### MCP

-I've heard a lot about MCP lately and hadn't messed around with it.
+I've heard a lot about [Model Context Protocol](https://www.anthropic.com/news/model-context-protocol)  (or MCP) lately and hadn't messed around with it.
 After doing a bit of reading, it basically exposes a programmatic / agentic interface for an Agent to do some things, so I looked into if there was an MCP server for Godot.

 Initially, I found two different MCP servers for Godot.
 The first one worked great in Claude Desktop but not in Cursor.
 Then I found [godot-mcp](https://github.com/Coding-Solo/godot-mcp) which worked in Cursor after I figured out the settings.